-If interventions and sanctions outlined in this policy fail to produce sufficient improvement in behaviour then the Head Teacher has the power to exclude a pupil.
+If interventions and sanctions outlined in this policy fail to produce sufficient improvement in behaviour then the Head Teacher has the power to suspend or exclude a pupil.
 This would be as a last resort.
 The school will strive to support all children before this is imposed.
-Parents/carers and Governors will be informed without delay of the period of the exclusion and the reason for it.
-The Head Teacher may not exclude for an indefinite period.
-The Head Teacher may be directed by the governing body, or the LA after consultation with the governing body, to reinstate a pupil who has been excluded for more than five days.
-Upon request the Head Teacher will provide further details of the law governing temporary and permanent exclusions (Exclusions from maintained schools, academies and pupil referral units, DFE 2017).
+Parents/carers and Governors will be informed without delay of the period of the suspension and the reason for it.
+See spate Suspensions and Exclusions Policy.
+The Head Teacher may not suspend for an indefinite period.
+The Head Teacher may be directed by the governing body, or the LA after consultation with the governing body, to reinstate a pupil who has been suspended for more than five days.
+Upon request the Head Teacher will provide further details of the law governing temporary and permanent exclusions (DFE: Suspensions and exclusions from maintained schools, academies and pupil referral units in England, including pupil movement updated 2023).